wesleytodd/YeoPress/README.md

 - Install WordPress as a Git submodule for easy version controled updates
 - Theme init hooks for when you install a new theme
 - Permission setting on install
-- Grunt tasks for some down and dirty WP tasks
+- *Coming Soon* Grunt tasks for some down and dirty WP tasks

 ## How To Use

-Install the generator:
+If you do not already have the Yeoman toolset installed do so now:

+	npm install -g yo grunt-cli bower

+Then, in the directory you want to start your new project in, install the generator:

 	npm install generator-wordpress

-Then in the directory you want to install WordPress:
+And run me:

 	yo wordpress